 Tour returns to original departure point.

-Pick up and return at hotel or ship in Bordeaux
+- Pick up and return at hotel in Bordeaux

 Discover The Delights Of The Distinctive Armagnac Brandy

 Armagnac is a type of brandy distilled from wine made from a blend of grapes.
 The resulting spirit is then aged in oak barrels before release.
 Today visit several family owned wineries where you will be showed and explained the distilling process followed by a comparative tasting.
 We will also have you visit one of the most traditional villages of the region.

 After having picked you up from your centrally located accommodation in Bordeaux, let us take you to Gascony, one of the most delicious corners of France where Armagnac is produced.
 This tour will enchant those of you who wish to discover one of the most authentic areas of France.
 Dotted with pristine medieval villages, blessed with delicious food & wines, the region has retained its rural heritage and traditions as if frozen in time.
 Unknown to most tourists, it is the perfect destination for those of you that wish to experience France off the beaten path.

 First, A Visit To A Local Winery Of Bas-Amargnac